OpenEuroLLM/oellm-autoexp/README.md

 - Unpack it there: `mkdir oellm_autoexp_env ; cd oellm_autoexp_env ; tar -xzvf ../oellm_autoexp.tar.gz`
 - Add the environment to your bashrc: `echo "source ~/oellm_autoexp_env/bin/activate" >> ~/.bashrc` or load it when you need it
 - Use a container built on LEONARDO or JUWELS (MARENOSTRUM has no internet access to you can't build anything there)
+- Copy datasets and tokenizer etc. manually (no web connection on compute and login nodes)

 ## Cluster setup: LEONARDO notes
 For LEONARDO, all should work with a pre-built container image.
 To build a container image on LEONARDO, please run these commands:
 - Download the pytorch base image from nvcr.io: `singularity build --sandbox --fix-perms --force $CONTAINER_CACHE_DIR/pytorch__25.08-py3_sandbox docker://nvcr.io/nvidia/pytorch:25.08-py3`
 - Build the user-base container (in `container`), but from a compute node: `python build_container_user.py --backend megatron --definition MegatronTrainingNoRoot --append-date --container-cmd singularity --base-image $CONTAINER_CACHE_DIR/pytorch__25.08-py3_sandbox`
 Otherwise, on the login node you run out of resources and get killed.
+Make sure also to have datasets and tokenizers downloaded before starting a job, as there is no web connection on the compute nodes.

 ## Quick Recipes